breatheco-de/exercise-domain-generator/README.md

 ## 😎 Feeling confident?

-- Add several types of extensions: .com, .net, .us, .io, etc.
+- Add several types of extensions: .com, .net, .us, .io, .org ,etc.

 - Add domain hacks, for example: instead of `lastOfUs.com` you can use the `.us` domain like this: `lastOf.us`